riccardoNovaglia/octopus-marketing-code-test/NOTES.md

   - Create a basket page with list of items in basket
   - ~~Limit quantity to sensible levels~~
   - Limit basket amount to sensible levels
-- Load data dynamically from backend
+- ~~Load data dynamically from backend~~
+  - Improve loading state and error components
   - What's before this page?
   - Create landing page with list of products?
 On click, open lightbulb?
 - Typescript
+- Script to start client+server at the same time